GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ## SNAPSHOTS

 Take snapshots of currently active nodes.
-All SERVICEs, ROUTEs, Plugins, Consumers, Upstreams and Targets will be saved and available for later import.
+All services, routes, plugins, consumers, upstreams and targets will be saved and available for later import.

 ### List